hassrm08/Ryan_Portfolio/README.md

 The final project for DS710 - Programming for Data Science included an open ended analysis fo Twitter data using the Twitter API.

 I chose to evaluate the popularity of musical genres based on their perceived popularity on Twitter.
-Popularity is determined in two ways.
-First, by overall tweet count within a predetermined amount of time and then by the number of exclamation marks used within those tweets.
+Popularity, in this case, is determined by two measures.
+First, by overall tweet count within a predetermined amount of time and then by the number of exclamation marks used within a fixed number of tweets.

 Tweets were collected using the REST API through Python.
 The program grabbed (up to 5000) tweets that were categorized into genres.